 It is our guidance these little people depend on.
 If you think about it, going to the bathroom to dispose of our waste is an act only humans perform.
 It’s basically the one thing we as a species are trained to do.

-Is there a difference betwixt training and teaching?
+Is there a difference in betwixt training and teaching?

 We’re taught to have manners, or why we put a hat and gloves on in the winter.
 We’re taught to share, or not to hit, and why.

-But potty training is specific: you go to one room that’s essentially in every house or building you’d ever be in and do one specific thing.
+But potty training is specific: you go to one room that’s essentially in every house or building you’d ever been in and do one specific thing.